MalloryMiller/KritaColorJitter/README.md

     <li>Random Hue changes</li>
     <li>Random Saturation changes</li>
     <li>Random Value changes</li>
+    <li>Normally distributed* Hue changes</li>
+    <li>Normally distributed* Saturation changes</li>
+    <li>Normally distributed* Value changes</li>
   </ul>
+  <p>*Normally distributed here is roughly approximate (numpy is a whole chore to import into Krita) and more closely resembles a t-distribution with 50 degrees of freedom (presumably normal by central limit theorem).
+Point is, it weighs the colors so that colors closer to your base are more likely than those farther away, but still allows those distant colors to be a possibility.</p>

   <h2>Setup</h2>
   <p><a href="https://github.com/MalloryMiller/KritaColorJitter"> The plugin can be downloaded from its github page.</a> </p>